Ask a question, request a quote or check recovery status. Call us.

 Other physical damage is more obvious.
 In cases of flood, or natural disaster, where your drive has been exposed to the elements, recovering your data will almost always require emergency professional data recovery.
 If you are in this category, please contact us for a data recovery consultation right away.
 We can often have your data for you on a new drive within 2-6 days or less, depending on where you are located.
 We can also upload your data to a private cloud storage drive for easy downloading.

-Is your data loss the result of file system corruption or damage, accidental deletion or non-physical drive problems?
+Is your data loss the result of file system corruption, damage or accidental deletion?

-Typical symptoms of this can be simply a “disappearing file” or an accidentally emptied “recycle bin”.
+Typical symptoms of file corruption or loss can be simply a “disappearing file” or an accidentally emptied “recycle bin”.
 It is likely that your computer still boots (except in cases where your boot record had been compromised), and there are no noises coming from your drive.

 In cases like this, your file or data is likely still recoverable.
-The best thing to do is call a professional quickly.
+The best thing to do is call a professional before you do anything else.
 We offer data recovery software which does not save anything to your drive, which is critical in this situation.

 Remember: Avoid any data recovery software that requires you to save it to the drive from which you have lost data.
 Saving anything on to your drive could eliminate the possibility of recovering your lost data!!